 The Compensation and Organization Committee is responsible for senior executive remuneration.
 The committee aims to ensure that remuneration packages are competitive so that individuals are appropriately rewarded relative to their responsibility, experience and value to the Company.
-Annual bonuses for the executive directors and senior executive management are determined by the committee based on the achievement of the Company's objectives.
+Annual bonuses for the executive Directors and senior executive management are determined by the committee based on the achievement of the Company's objectives.
 The Committee also oversees succession planning for the Company's senior management.
-During 2014, the Compensation and Organization Committee comprised of, and still comprises of, the following independent directors: Professor William Hall (Chairperson); Thomas Lynch; and Mary Pendergast.
+During 2015, the Compensation and Organization Committee comprised of, and is still comprised of, the following independent Directors: Professor William Hall (Chairperson); Thomas Lynch; and Mary Pendergast.